OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/02-Fingerprint_Web_Server.md

 ### Banner Grabbing

 A banner grab is performed by sending an HTTP request to the web server and examining its [response header](https://developer.mozilla.org/en-US/docs/Glossary/Response_header).
-This can be accomplished using a variety of tools, including `telnet` for HTTP requests, or `openssl` for requests over SSL.
+This can be accomplished using a variety of tools, including `telnet` for HTTP requests, or `openssl` for requests over TLS/SSL.

 For example, here is the response to a request from an Apache server.